-Your child should not participate in activities that put them at risk of falling or getting a direct hit to the arm.
+Your child should not participate in activities where there is a risk of falling or getting a direct hit to the arm.
 This includes activities like:

 - playing on playground structures (i.e. jungle gyms or swing sets) - contact sports like basketball, hockey or soccer - · horseback riding, ice skating or skiing